 All those hours binge-watching Netflix can be put to good use.

 Taylor Swift puts herself in other people’s perspectives to access emotions.
-For example, she would pause John Hughes’ movies (The Breakfast Club, Sixteen Candles, Pretty In Pink) and ask herself, “What’s he or she thinking in this moment?”
+For example, she would pause John Hughes’ movies (The Breakfast Club, Sixteen Candles, Pretty In Pink) and ask herself, “What’s he or she thinking at this moment?”

 Writing Prompts on Tumblr

-There’s over 800 writing prompts on this Tumblr blog.
+There are over 800 writing prompts on this Tumblr blog.
 Many of them are images to help you get your visual sense warmed up.

 365 Creative Writing Prompts